robertmassaioli/my-reminders/resources/docs/about.markdown

-## About remind me for Cloud
+## About My Reminders

-Remind me for Cloud was primarily written by three Atlassian developers.
+My Reminders was primarily written by three Atlassian developers.
 Here are some fun facts about this service:

  - The service is written using Haskell via the [Snap Framework][1].
 It is a robust service